-Discussion questions: Why, according to Mounk (and the authors he cites), do substantial segments of the public who acknowledge his deceits continue to support Donald Trump?
+Discussion questions: Why, according to Mounk (and the authors he cites) do substantial segments of the public who acknowledge his deceits continue to support Donald Trump?
 What insight does this provide about public support for the broader political system, and what might account for this?
 How does Adut's theory help to flesh this out or add to our understanding?
-Can we apply it, as he does in limited fashion, to American political, economic, and social life in recent decades?
+Can we apply it to American political, economic, and social life in recent decades?